 An is the actual capital expenditure for year n.

 A sharing factor 30 per cent will apply to the total efficiency gain/loss.
-This means that AGN will bear 30 per cent of any loss and will retain 30 per cent of any gain.
+This means that Multinet will bear 30 per cent of any loss and will retain 30 per cent of any gain.
 The remaining 70 per cent will go to gas pipeline users.

-AGN sharing factor = 30%
+Multinet sharing factor = 30%

-AGN share = total efficiency gain x 30%
+Multinet share = total efficiency gain x 30%

-The CESS takes into account benefits or costs that have already accrued to AGN during the Access Arrangement Period in order to ensure that the power of the incentive is the same in each year.
+The CESS takes into account benefits or costs that have already accrued to Multinet during the Access Arrangement Period in order to ensure that the power of the incentive is the same in each year.
 This is the financing benefit of any underspend and the financing cost of any overspend.

 Capital expenditure is assumed to be incurred in the middle of each year and would be adjusted to end of year terms.
-In the case of an underspend, AGN will recover a financing benefit (in the year following an underspend) equal to the underspend, in the preceding year, multiplied by the WACC.
+In the case of an underspend, Multinet will recover a financing benefit (in the year following an underspend) equal to the underspend, in the preceding year, multiplied by the WACC.

 The financing benefit from preceding years will be compounded, namely the financing benefit will be discounted to its NPV at the end of the Access Arrangement Period.
 In doing so it is assumed that financing benefits accrue at the end of each year.
 To calculate the total financing benefit, the annual financing benefit in NPV terms are summed.
 This is calculated using the following equation:

-The CESS reward or penalty payable to AGN is calculated by subtracting the net financing benefit from AGN’s share of the cumulative efficiency gain:
+The CESS reward or penalty payable to Multinet is calculated by subtracting the net financing benefit from Multinet’s share of the cumulative efficiency gain:

 𝐶𝐸𝑆𝑆 𝑟𝑒𝑤𝑎𝑟𝑑 = (𝑁𝑆𝑃 𝑠ℎ𝑎𝑟𝑒 − 𝑛𝑒𝑡 𝑓𝑖𝑛𝑎𝑛𝑐𝑖𝑛𝑔 𝑏𝑒𝑛𝑒𝑓𝑖𝑡) x CPF